 – Building trust towards Jesus followers

 – Facilitating discovery Bible studies and viable cells of Jesus followers

 We are looking for qualified physical and occupational therapists to work with disabled persons of various impairments including cerebral palsy, muscular dystrophy, spina bifida and autism.
 Many of these contexts are not supported by any government or professional resources and care has fallen largely on the shoulders of mothers and families.
 Roles would not only involve helping children or adults with disabilities to improve motor-function and to manage daily activities, but also to work with parents to develop solutions to challenges or deliver exercises themselves.
 Further, into these contexts, we hope to partner to establish decentralized community-based rehabilitation and day care support.

-Due to the need of visa platform, candidates need to be presented as having specializations or masters degrees, able to perform a task which local employees would not be qualified to perform.
+Due specific visa requirements, candidates must have a Master’s degree or specialized certifications in order to perform a task which local employees would not be qualified to perform.